 4. When all your macros have been validated, we can finally start to use the geocoding tool.
 Firstly I would recommend clearing all existing addresses (Pic.
 25) by clicking the appropriate button.
 If you omit this step, the toll can erase older data and rewrite them with the new coordinates.

 Secondly, we can put some examples of places in order to check how the integrated geocoding tool works (Pic.
 26).

 5. If everything is correct, like in the image above (Pic.
 26), then you can finally start to fully integrate your workbook with this tool by linking some formulas, developing macros, etc. The range of tasks, possible to launch here is very big.
 I provided a simple example, which is based on the one location only, as I don’t need them more in my workbook, although your situation might be slightly different.

-I just needed one location being synchronized with the tool as well as the coordinates.
+I just needed one location to be synchronized with the tool as well as the coordinates.
 I’ve linked the location name from my first sheet and did another way round for the coordinates (Pic.
 27).

-At this stage, I had to develop some small macro, enabling me to launch the geocoding tool straight from my first sheet, where the information about the location is based.
-The macro with short description looks as follows:
+At this stage, I had to develop some small macros, enabling me to launch the geocoding tool straight from my first sheet, where the information about the location is based.
+The macro with a short description looks as follows:

 ‘1.
 Activating the Bing geocoding sheet

 ‘3.
 Linking the very first input in “Location” column with our address defined on a different sheet